ekkis/js-prototypes/README.md

   ## json

-  Parses the given Json string, returning an object
+  Parses the given Json string, returning an object.
+Empty or whitespace strings return an empty object instead of issuing an exception

   ### resolve
   ### mkdir / rmdir / ls